Course Policy

 In order to engage in rigorous and adventurous thought, one should be nourished and feel safe.

-The UofT Emergency Food Bank provides students with food essentials free of charge.
+The University of Toronto Students' Union Food Bank provides students with food essentials free of charge.

 TravelSafer on the St. George campus is a reliable and safe alternative to walking alone at night.
 Student staff working in mixed gender pairs will escort you anywhere on campus or to a subway station.
 Staff carry photo badges and wear distinctive jackets while on duty.
 TravelSafer staff are available 24/7 and 365 days a year.
 Call 416-978-SAFE (7233) to arrange a walk.

-For further student health and wellbeing resources and support, please see UofT Student Life and UofT Safety & Support.
+For further student health and wellbeing resources and support, please see Student Life and Safety & Support.